digoal/gp_tpch/README.md

     $ ls *.tbl

-and to convert them to a CSV format compatible with PostgreSQL, do this
+and to convert them to a CSV format compatible with Greenplum, do this

     $ for i in `ls *.tbl`; do sed 's/|$//' $i > ${i/tbl/csv}; echo $i; done;